Separate registration required.

 Shaun holds a Bachelor’s Degree in Business Administration from Texas Southern University and an MBA with a concentration in Human Resources from the University of Houston – Clear Lake.
 He is a Senior Professional in Human Resources (SPHR) and has earned a certificate in Executive Compensation from The Wharton School at the University of Pennsylvania.
 Additionally, he has completed executive education programs at Harvard Business School and Stanford Graduate School of Business.

-Kathy Claytor, GPHR, CHRO, Delta Dental
+Kathy Claytor, SPHR, GPHR, SHRM-SCP CHRO, Delta Dental

 Scott Cawood, Ed.D., CCP, GRP, CSCP, CBP, CEO, World at Work